 Over to you!

-Alright, there you have it, 7 tips on hiring Generation Z employees.
+Alright, there you have it, 7 tips for hiring Generation Z employees.
 Of course, there is a lot more to be said about this generation that is now entering the global workforce.
 And sure, not all Digital Natives are the same so not all of these tips will apply to everyone.

 If there’s one thing to take away from this article, however, it’s that you should always adapt your recruitment strategy to the people you want to get on board.